This helpful guide to healthcare in Portugal includes information on how to access health insurance, hospitals, pharmacies, dental care, and more.

-If you’re a foreigner living or working in Portugal, you will typically be eligible to access subsidised state healthcare in Portugal.
-The Portuguese healthcare system incorporates both public and private healthcare services and the standard of Portugal’s healthcare is high.
+If you are a foreigner living or working in Portugal, you will typically be eligible to access subsidized state healthcare.
+The Portuguese healthcare system incorporates both public and private healthcare services and the standard of healthcare in Portugal is high.

-International health insurer Bupa Global explains Portugal’s healthcare system and how expats can claim Portuguese healthcare benefits while resident in the country.
-The guide below includes:
+This helpful guide explains the healthcare system in Portugal and how expats can claim Portuguese healthcare benefits while residing in the country.
+The guide includes the following sections:

 - Health insurance in Portugal

 - How to register for healthcare in Portugal as an expat

 - Women’s healthcare in Portugal